dr-eric-jensen/policy/README.md

 # URSSI Policy Project

-This repository is the home of work done in the URSS Policy project, [funded by the Alfred P. Sloan Foundation](https://sloan.org/grant-detail/10073).
+This repository is the home of work done in the URSSI Policy project, [funded by the Alfred P. Sloan Foundation](https://sloan.org/grant-detail/10073).

 ## Seeking postdoc